bluephlavio/eph/README.rst

     $ eph 2007-11-17 2017-4-22 venus

 and you get ephemeris table of Venus starting from 2007-11-17 to 2017-4-22.
-You can also change the reference frame, the time-step size, the output etc. through the options provided.
-Check available options with
+You can also change the reference frame, time-step, output etc.. through the options provided.
+Check available options typing

 .. code-block:: bash